criteo/consul-templaterb/samples/consul-ui/README.md

 It supports fitering based on tags and does not rely on Consul to display pages, meaning that it can be scaled horizontally without any troubles with Consul.

+## Is it prod ready?

+This application is used for several months within Criteo to replace Consul native interface and is used daily by hundreds of users.
+At Criteo, consul-templaterb creates the static web, updates it continuously and all the static pages are served using nginx, but any web server might be used.

+Criteo has more than 20k Consul nodes on 8 datacenters, so it should work for most installations.

+It has far more performance than most Consul UIs, the only downside is that the whole application is Read-Only (but it would be possible to add RW support with CORS to modify values within Consul).

+You can watch a [video comparison](https://www.youtube.com/watch?v=o7VEox2FSEs) of this application with the new native Consul UI interface of Consul 1.2.x, performance gap is especially strong when using remote Datacenters (in the video around 01:10) where this app displays all information from datacenter in Tokyo from Paris.

 ## Usage

 ```shell